How To Tell If A Diamond Is Real?

-While these will all look the same to the naked eye, they are in fact very different and not of the same value:
+While these will all look the same to the naked eye, they are in fact very different.
+It is also important to note that have different values.

 1. Natural diamonds:

-- Definition of natural diamond: a diamond mined from the Earth.
+- Definition: a diamond mined from the Earth.

 - Value: resale value of a natural diamond typically 25%-40% of what is what is was purchased for at retail.

 2. Treated diamonds:

 - Definition: a diamond that has undergone a treatment of some description to enhance either the color or clarity of the stone.

 - Value: treated diamonds are typically worth half the amount of natural, non treated diamonds.

 3. Synthetic diamonds:

 - Definition: a diamond that was man-made, i.e. created in a laboratory and not mined from the Earth.

-- Value of a synthetic diamond: synthetic diamonds are typically worth half the amount of natural, non treated diamonds.
+- Value: synthetic diamonds are typically worth half the amount of natural, non treated diamonds.

 A gemologist can also ascertain the quality of the diamond which will help establish its worth.